 - Record user sessions and review them in a YouTube-like player, and use these records as evidence during audits and investigations

-- Granularly manage access, assigning permissions to separate accounts or roles (or granting permission based on a one-time request) so your employees can access only the data and services they really need
+- Granularly manage access for separate user accounts or roles using Ekran System’s privileged access management feature so your employees can access only the data and services they need

 - Mitigate credential theft with multi-factor authentication